gfannes/champ/amp/uc1.md

 	- [x] Find exact AMP that is meant
 		- [x] Inject AMP location from Node.line into Chores
 - [x] Support 'find references'
-- [ ] Must filter done items by default
+- [*] Must filter done items by default
-	- [ ] Could support searching all references
+	- [ ] Support searching all references with `.`
 - [x] Must only report nodes with an AMP tag
 - [x] Must support identifying next subtasks to work on
+- [ ] Support 'goto definition' for languages where an other LSP provides this func as well
+	- Relay requests from champ to this other LSP if champ does not find a reference
+	- Configure this in `~/.config/champ/config.zon` &done